teamz-comp523/vcp/journal.md

 ## Journal

+9/8 Client Meeting
+* Discussed all of features in this project
+* Created user story
+* Went over the tech stack we will use in this project

+9/6 Mentor Meeting
+* [TBD]

 9/1 Client Meeting
 * Client introduced the meaning of volumetric capture and displayed the app/project they built
 * Understood the reason and motivation behind the project